sandhyatharanian/data-512/data-512-a2/README.md

    - attack_worker_demographics.tsv

-**Analysis 1 -** Uses the toxicity dataset with all three `.tsv` files comibined.
-Given below is the description of the columns along with the user generated calculated field available in the final dataset used for this analysis.

 **Note-**

+ - Download the `.zip` files, extract them and upload them to the jupyter environment before proceeding to use the `.py` notebook.
+ - As the `Toxicity` dataset is split into 2 files, please make sure to combine them in case using the dataset from `.zip` files.
+In order to skip this step, the user can directly download the dataset from [here](https://figshare.com/projects/Wikipedia_Talk/16731)
  - Duplicate columns created during the join was dropped inorder to have a clean dataset.
  - The dataset was checked for blank/null values.

+**Analysis 1 -** Uses the toxicity dataset with all three `.tsv` files comibined.
+Given below is the description of the columns along with the user generated calculated field available in the final dataset used for this analysis.

 | Column | Dataset | Value |
 | ------ | ----- | ----- |